 "Previous Gas" & "Next Gas" functions are used primarily when viewing measurement data.
-The display screen only displays the measurement data for one gas at a time (out of 5 gases and water vapour).
-These push-buttons allow you to look at the measurement data for any one of the 4 other gases and water vapour (see Fig.4.4 and section 4.3.9).
+The display screen only displays the measurement data for one gas at a time.
+These push-buttons allow you to look at the measurement data for the gas and water vapour (see Fig.4.4 and section 4.3.9).

-✓ Depending on the situation, this push-button acts as either an "Enter" or "Go To Top of Measurements" function.
+Depending on the situation, this push-button acts as either an "Enter" or "Go To Top of Measurements" function.